QWE123665/overcomplete_ICA/README.md

 # ICA
-Code and graphs associated to the paper about identifiability of linear ICA.
+Code, graphs and data associated to the paper about identifiability of linear ICA.